Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Introduction

-To address these limitations, this work takes a significant step toward unifying diverse protein-related prediction tasks within a single comprehensive framework (Figure \ref{fig1}).
-We introduce a universal protocol for tokenizing different protein-prediction tasks, enabling a general autoregressive transformer predictor to leverage existing BERT-style PLMs.
-This unified autoregressive predictor, guided by next-token prediction loss, demonstrates strong generality across multiple protein-prediction task categories, including protein-level, residue-level, and protein-protein interaction-level tasks.
-We illustrate its versatility through extensive evaluation on diverse examples such as kinase phosphorylation site prediction, protein-ligand binding site prediction, protein 3D structure prediction, and protein mutation stability assessment.
+To address these limitations, this work takes a significant step toward unifying protein prediction by establishing a universal tokenization protocol that categorizes diverse tasks into five sets.
+We introduce a universal protocol for tokenizing different protein-prediction tasks, enabling a general autoregressive transformer predictor to leverage existing BERT-style PLMs (Figure \ref{fig1}).
+This generative approach, guided by a unified next-token prediction loss, demonstrates generality across multiple protein-prediction task categories, including protein-level, residue-level, and protein-protein interaction-level tasks.
+We illustrate its versatility through extensive evaluation on five categories of tasks: Classification, Regression, Binding Site, Sequence-to-Sequence, and Other.
+Specific examples evaluated include kinase phosphorylation site prediction, protein-ligand binding site prediction, protein 3D structure prediction, and protein mutation stability assessment.
 Furthermore, our framework inherently supports multi-task learning, and we provide initial analyses demonstrating synergistic performance improvements when related tasks are trained jointly.

 For certain specialized tasks, such as predicting binding sites, we show that initializing the decoder through self-supervised pre-training significantly boosts performance.
 Specifically, for protein-ligand binding site prediction, we further analyzed the learned token representations, revealing meaningful relationships among ligand tokens that enabled us to enhance predictions for underrepresented ligands.
 We believe that our approach represents an essential step toward harnessing and upgrading large language models (LLMs) for robust and flexible protein prediction tasks.